Neo-Assyrian Empire: State communications

-To solve the challenges of governing an empire of unprecedented size, the Neo-Assyrian Empire, probably first under Shalmaneser III, developed a sophisticated state communication system.
+To govern an empire of unprecedented size, the Neo-Assyrian Empire, probably first under Shalmaneser III, developed a sophisticated state communication system.
 Use of this system was restricted to messages sent by high officials; their messages were stamped with their seals, which demonstrated their authority.
 Messages without such seals could not be sent through the communication system.

 Per estimates by Karen Radner, a message sent from the western border province Quwê to the Assyrian heartland, a distance of 700 kilometers (430 miles) over a stretch of lands featuring many rivers without any bridges, could take less than five days to arrive.
-Such communication speed was unprecedented before the rise of the Neo-Assyrian Empire and was not surpassed in the Middle East until the telegraph was introduced by the Ottoman Empire in 1865, nearly two and a half thousand years after the Neo-Assyrian Empire's fall.
-The quick communications between the imperial court and officials in the provinces was an important contributing factor to the cohesion of the Neo-Assyrian Empire, and an important innovation which paved the way for its geopolitical dominance.
+Such communication speed was unprecedented before the rise of the Neo-Assyrian Empire and was not surpassed in the Middle East until the telegraph was introduced by the Ottoman Empire in 1865, nearly 2,500 years later.
+The quick communications between the imperial court and officials in the provinces was an important contributing factor to the cohesion of the empire and an important innovation which paved the way for its geopolitical dominance.

-The Assyrian government exclusively used mules for long-distance state messengers due to their strength, hardiness and low maintenance.
+The government used mules for long-distance state messengers because of their strength, hardiness and low maintenance.
 Assyria was the first civilization to use mules for this purpose.
 It was common for messengers to ride with two mules, which meant that it was possible to alternate between them to keep them fresh and to ensure that the messengers were not stranded if one mule became lame.
 Messages were sent either through a trusted envoy or through a series of relay riders.
 The relay system, called kalliu, was invented by the Assyrians and allowed for significantly faster speeds in times of need, with each rider only covering a segment of the travel route, ending at a relay station at which the next rider, with a fresh pair of mules, was passed the letter.
-To facilitate transport and long-distance travel, the Neo-Assyrian Empire constructed and maintained a vast road system which connected all parts of the empire.
+To facilitate transport and long-distance travel, the empire constructed and maintained a vast road system.
 Called the hūl šarri ("king's road"), the roads might originally have grown from routes used by the military during campaigns and were continually expanded.
 The largest phase of road expansion transpired between the reigns of Shalmaneser III and Tiglath-Pileser III.